-One of the popular and traditional schemes that Indian post offices have been offering for years is the Post office saving schemes.
-Many Indian households still prefer putting their hard earned money in a Post Office Fixed Deposit scheme as it is backed by the Government of India.
+One of the popular and traditional schemes that Indian post offices have been offering for years is the saving schemes.
+Many Indian households still prefer putting their hard earned money in a Post Office fixed deposit scheme as it is backed by the Government of India.
 Also, people who do not have a bank in their vicinity can invest in the nearest Post offices as well.Read more

 The account can be opened by:

 A single adult

 Minor above 10 years of age

 Joint Account (3 adults max.)

 A guardian on behalf of a minor/ or specially challenged person

 A post office fixed deposit scheme is suitable for conservative investors like retirees or those about to get retired.
 It makes an ideal investment option for those who are looking for a low-risk investment option with a steady income along with capital protection.